Slave Auction Block

 Council Moves Forward on Auction Block Preservation, Interpretation

-On June 11, 2019, the Council voted 6-1 in favor of moving the slave auction block from its current location at the corner of William and Charles Street to the Fredericksburg Area Museum.
-This decision by Council followed the International Coalition of Sites of Conscience Final Report.
+These decisions by Council followed the International Coalition of Sites of Conscience Final Report.
 This report, the final of three phases of community engagement work in the City conducted throughout 2018, was received by Council in March 2019.

 Where did this discussion begin?
 The City had a lengthy community dialogue in 2017 about the slave auction block.
 Councilor Frye placed the topic on the City Council agenda for August 22, 2017 following the previous Sunday night, when a group of about 100 people had gathered downtown to pray for reconciliation and healing, at the site of the stone block.
 The Council directed staff to engage the community about the future of the slave auction block.
-See News release and more details below.

 Community Survey and Public Forums 2017